 If you would like to participate in the Community Chipping Program within your community project, please read the Materials and Piling Guidelines as well as the Participants Requirements below and then click on the “Register Now”.

-- In order to participate in this program, you must live within a community that has been pre-registered with the WRWC. (see Involving Your Community below).
+- In order to participate in this program, you must live within a community that has been enrolled with the WRWC. (see Involving Your Community below).
 You may already live within an enrolled community.
 To find out if your community is enrolled, please view the map and corresponding list below.

 - Participants must register their piles by clicking on the Register Now button below.

 - Individual homeowners must track the amount of time that they spend making their piles.

 - The WRWC is highly interested in getting your community involved with this program.

 - In order to schedule a chipping day in your community, we need assurance that there will be participation from at least five different community members.

 - If you would like to have your community be pre-registered for the Community Chipping Program, please contact WRWC at 970-615-7300.
 We will discuss ways for getting your community involved with this program.